liambll/MRI-cardiac-segmentation/README.md

 #### 3. What is an appropriate deep learning-based approach to solve this problem?
 Deep learning-based approaches related to semantic segmentation or object detection would potentially work for this problem.
 I can think of several specific deep learning-based models:
-* U-Net
+* Semantic segmentation approach: U-Net
-* Mask R-CNN
+* Object detection approach: Mask R-CNN
+* If images of each person seems to correspond to a time-series, combining recurrent architecture with convolution architecture could help improve i-contour mask prediction.

-In both of these approaches, model input is the pixel data and model output is  i-contour mask.
+In deep learning approaches, model input is the pixel data and model output is  i-contour mask.
 If we have o-contour mask, we can concantenate it as part of the model input.
-The difference between these model lies in their convolution architectures:
+The difference between U-Net and Mask R-CNN lies in their convolution architectures:
 * U-Net has a series of convolution/MaxPooling for representation learning, then transposed convolution (and skip connection) to predict the i-contour mask
 * Mask-RCNN has a region proposal network to proposal region of interests, then perform fine-tuning and segmentation on the region of interests to predict the i-contour mask.

 If we want to find multiple i-contours that might overlap each other in an image, Mask R-CNN would be appropriate.
 However, in this case, we only have one i-contour in each image, so U-Net would be more appropriate.

 #### 4. What are some advantages and disadvantages of the deep learning approach compared your chosen heuristic method?
 Advantages of the deep learning approach: